What Are Good Download & Upload Speeds?

 What is a Good Download Speed?

-Download speed is the most important speed to consider, and is the primary feature advertised by internet providers.
+Download speed is an important factor to consider, and is the speed that internet providers advertise.
 Most online activities involve getting data to our devices, such as streaming HD video or downloading files.
-A fast download speed will reduce buffering while streaming a video, decrease file download times, and provide a smoother experience during video conferencing.
+A fast download speed will reduce buffering while streaming a video, decrease file download times, and provide a smoother experience during video conferencing

 The Federal Communications Commission (FCC) minimum requirement for broadband internet download speed is 100 Mbps (megabits per second).
 This speed is sufficient to engage in most online activities with acceptable results.
 But having more speed will provide a much better — and less frustrating — experience for you.